Centers and Programs

-The Center for Global Christianity and Mission at the Boston University School of Theology was established in 2002 to explore the most important development in Christianity during the late twentieth and early twenty-first centuries: the shift of Christianity’s demographic center to the southern hemisphere and parts of Asia.
-The total number of Christians worldwide continues to grow, even as the European and North American component of the world church has shrunk to less than one-third of the total.
+The Center for Global Christianity and Mission aspires to be a community where people live out their missional callings through critical reflection, faithful witness, and thoughtful engagement with multiple cultures around the world.
+The Center was established in 2002 to explore the most important development in Christianity during the late twentieth and early twenty-first centuries: the shift of Christianity’s demographic center to the southern hemisphere and parts of Asia.
+The Center also seeks to document and digitize the contours of global Christianity.

-The Religion and Conflict Transformation Program was first established in 2004 with generous funding from the Luce Foundation.
-This program prepares religious leaders to become a resource for peace in a multi-cultural, multi-faith world.
-It is aimed at training ministers and other religious leaders in the theology, theory, and practice of faith-based conflict transformation in the church and in the world.
-At the heart of this program is putting the ministry of reconciliation back at the center of the church’s mission and the training of religious leaders for that mission.
-The program emphasizes the following focal areas: conflict studies, trauma healing, restorative justice, human security, and spiritual formation of peace builders.
+The Tom Porter Religion & Conflict Transformation Program prepares students to lead change and build peace through imaginative action.
+Its certificate program trains leaders in the theology, theory, and practice of faith-based conflict transformation in faith communities and in the world.
+The program provides opportunities for practical engagement and contextual education beyond the classroom through internships and contextual education placement.
+First established in 2004 with generous funding from the Luce Foundation, this program prepares religious leaders to become a resource for peace in a multi-cultural, multi-faith world.
+The program emphasizes the following focal areas: conflict studies, trauma healing, restorative justice, human security, and spiritual formation of peacebuilders.
 The program is offered to students enrolled in degree programs, as well as to students in non-degree students, ministers and other professionals in the field seeking to advance their education and receive training and certification in the area of religion and conflict transformation.